shervinsahba/obsidian-icewind/DM/PREP/Prep 62.md

 > During one of our experiments, the spindle answered us.
 There was a blinding flash and the mythallar shut down.
 The city began to fall.
 We had only moments to react as Ythryn plunged into the ice below, and as it fell, all magic unraveled as though something were siphoning it away.
 Spells collapsed and incantations died mid-breath.

 > Some tried to flee, but the ice had sealed every mundane path, and magic offered no salvation.
 The spindle in Iriolarthas’s citadel continued to pulse, disrupting spellcasting and thwarting every escape.
 For fifty years that interference lingered, and in that long terror fear and isolation warped the surviving apprentices.
 By the time the pulses ceased, they were no longer mages, but nothics—twisted remnants of what Ythryn once was.

+# Rite of the Octad
+1. Hold a wand crafted from the Nether Oak over your heart.
+2. Summon a flame in your palm.
+3. Speak a secret about yourself aloud.
+4. Compel another to share a secret with you.
+5. Quench the flame in ice.
+6. Mask your appearance.
+7. Draw a circle on the ground using the ashes of a corpse.
+8. Stand inside the circle and consume **poison**.

+# Vellynne turned Nothic
+- Leomund's Tiny Hut with nothic transforming Vellynne inside

 # Thufeus's Journal